-Combining CNN and AE, we propose a class of hybrid MCMC algorithms named \emph{Dimension-Reduced Emulative Autoencoder Monte Carlo (DREAM)} that can improve and scale up the application of the CES framework for Bayesian UQ from hundreds of dimensions (with GP emulation) \citep{cleary2020} to thousands of dimensions.
-In summary, this paper makes multiple contributions as follows: \begin{enumerate}[nosep] \item apply CNN to train emulators for Bayesian inverse problems, \item embed AE in CES to significantly improve its computational efficiency, \item scale Bayesian UQ for physics-constrained inverse problems up to thousands of dimensions with DREAM. \end{enumerate}
+Combining CNN and AE, we propose a class of hybrid MCMC algorithms called \emph{Dimension Reduced Emulative Autoencoder Monte Carlo (DREAMC)}, which can improve and scale up the application of the CES framework for Bayesian UQ from hundreds of dimensions (with GP emulation) \cite{cleary2020} to thousands of dimensions (with NN emulation).
+In summary, this paper makes multiple contributions as follows: \begin{enumerate}[nosep] \item apply CNN to train emulators for Bayesian inverse problems; \item embed AE in CES to significantly improve its computational efficiency; \item scale Bayesian UQ for inverse problems up to thousands of dimensions with DREAMC. \end{enumerate}

 The rest of the paper is organized as follows.
-Section \ref{sec:BUQ} includes the necessary background on Bayesian inverse problems and the CES framework for UQ.
-Further, gradient based MCMC algorithms ($\infty$-MALA and $\infty$-HMC) are reviewed for sampling.
-In Section \ref{sec:scaleBUQ} we apply various neural networks including DNN, CNN, and AE to scale up Bayesian UQ for physics-constrained inverse problems.
-Details of emulating functions, extracting gradients and reducing dimensions will be discussed.
-Then, we illustrate the validity of DREAM in Section \ref{sec:illust} with simulated linear and nonlinear inverse problems.
-In Section \ref{sec:numerics}, using two high-dimensional inverse problems involving an elliptic equation and an advection-diffusion equation, we demonstrate that our methods can speed up traditional MCMC up to three orders of magnitude.
+Section \ref{sec:BUQ} provides a brief overview of Bayesian inverse problems and the CES framework for UQ.
+Further, gradient based MCMC algorithms ($\infty$-MALA and $\infty$-HMC, not adopted in \cite{cleary2020}) are reviewed for sampling.
+In Section \ref{sec:scaleBUQ}, we apply various neural networks, including DNN, CNN, and AE, to scale up Bayesian UQ for inverse problems.
+Details of emulating functions, extracting gradients and reducing dimensions will also be discussed.
+Then, we illustrate the validity of DREAMC in Section \ref{sec:illust} with simulated linear and nonlinear inverse problems.
+In Section \ref{sec:numerics}, using two high-dimensional inverse problems involving an elliptic equation and an advection-diffusion equation, we demonstrate that our methods can speed up traditional MCMC algorithms up to three orders of magnitude.
 Section \ref{sec:con} concludes with some discussions on future research directions.